February 27, 2024

 Even with all of your planning and preparations, you never know what could happen to affect your elopement plans.

 When planning a wedding outdoors, many different things can affect your timeline and expectations.
 I’ve had it happen many times.
-It is a very real possiblity!
+It is a very real possibility!

 The weather in the mountains is super unpredictable.
 It can be beautifully sunny down in the valley and socked in with fog up on the Parkway.
 A rain storm could come through or thunder threatens on the horizon.
 Maybe a bear encounter closed a portion of the Parkway.
 Who knows!
 Being flexible is always important when planning a wedding outdoors.
 You also need a backup plan so that you can rest easy knowing you have another option that you are just as excited about.